DeepCallAI/deepcall_docs/docs/index.md

+---
+layout: default
+title: Welcome
+nav_order: 1
+description: Introduction to DeepCall – what it is, how it works, and why it matters
+---

 # Welcome to DeepCall

 **DeepCall** is an AI-powered voice mystery shopper platform.
 We simulate real customer calls to assess customer service, measure compliance, and generate structured insights — automatically.